L-P-McLaughlin/Smile-Detection/README.md

  # Augmenting the data

+ One way we can boost the performance of our model, is by augmenting the data, that is taking the training data we have and getting more samples from it.
+We have one easy way of doing this, which is taking the face-cropped image and flipping it, creating more data to use in training.
+To improve upon this, we can take a cropped image, rotate it randomly between 20 and 40 degrees in both the clockwise and anticlockwise directions, or pad the image to simulate the face being further away.
+To further this we can take the haartransform output and apply padding and cropping, rotation, and both together, on both the flipped and original, as a way of augmenting the data.
+Performing this results in almost 3x the amount of data, and as we can see later, gives a noticeable boost to the performance

  # training a CNN to detect a smile

- Looking at [3] we can see that using covolution filters of 12,28,64 seemed to have some success, so we can implement this and add batch normalization and a dropout layer after each convolution and max-pooling, in order to prevent the model from over fitting, and to increase the performance.
+ Looking at [3] we can see that using convolution filters of 12,28,64 seemed to have some success, so we can implement this and add batch normalisation and a dropout layer after each convolution and max-pooling, in order to prevent the model from over fitting, and to increase the performance.
 The convolutional layers are then fed into 2 dense layers and finally a softmax layer.
 We can see the model architecture in more detail below.
  ```
  _________________________________________________________________
  Layer (type)                Output Shape              Param #